translate/pootle/docs/developers/contributing.rst

   the `#pootle channel in FreeNode <irc://irc.freenode.net/#pootle>`_.

 - Found a bug?
 Report it in our `Bugzilla tracker
-  <http://bugs.locamotion.org>`_.
-If you don't want to create an account you
-  can always contact us on IRC.
-Make sure to read more about :ref:`how to report bugs <contributing#reporting_bugs>`.
+  <https://github.com/translate/pootle/issues/>`_.
+You can also always contact
+  us on IRC.
+Make sure to read more about :ref:`how to report bugs
+  <contributing#reporting_bugs>`.

 - Translate the User Interface into your own language.
 Pootle is translated into `nearly 50 languages <http://pootle.locamotion.org/projects/pootle/>`_.